ykxoxo/RobloxAM/README.md

 ---
 ## Disclaimer

 Use this tool responsibly.
-Automating login may violate Roblox's terms of service.
+Creating alot of accounts on the same day in the same device may violate Roblox's terms of service.
 Use at your own risk.